Smart China Expo Opens In Chongqing, Focusing On Intelligent Technology - UrduPoint

 Smart China Expo Opens In Chongqing, Focusing On Intelligent Technology

-Themed "Smart Technology: Empowering Economy, Enriching Life," the three-day expo will hold a series of activities, including 20 forums, over 120 release activities on new products and technologies, and ten competitions.
+Themed "Smart Technology: Empowering Economy, Enriching Life," the three-day expo will hold a series of activities, including 20 forums, over 120 release activities on new products and technologies, and ten competitions, China news service reported.

+A total of 130 online exhibition booths and six offline exhibition areas were set up for the expo.

 The expo, held annually in Chongqing since 2018, is a platform to promote global exchanges of smart technologies and international cooperation in the smart industry.